TheDeanLab/dask-nanocourse/slidev/pages/lab_2.md

 ---

-## Lab 2: Processing Large Image Data with Dask
+## Lab 2: Analyzing Large Tabular Data with Dask

 - Use the first code block to generate some patient tumor growth data and save it locally as CSV.
 You can play with some of the parameters.